RedCMD/TmLanguage-Syntax-Highlighter/documentation/rules.md

 `"comment": "..."`
 `"//": ...`
 VSCode's TextMate does NOT acknowledge `comment` but instead just ignores it like all other unsupported keys.
-C styled comments `//...` and `/* ... */` are NOT allowed in TextMate json files.
+C styled comments `//...` and `/* ... */` are NOT allowed in TextMate JSON files.
-The VSCode JSON validator ignores duplicate `"//"` keys.
+VSCode's JSON validator ignores duplicate `"//"` keys.

 ## schema
 `"$schema:" "..."`
-A link or releative file path to a json schema.
+A link or relative file path to a json schema.
 [Schema](https://raw.githubusercontent.com/RedCMD/TmLanguage-Syntax-Highlighter/main/vscode.tmLanguage.schema.json) used to validate VSCode TextMate json files.
 Not supported by TextMate.

 ## uuid
 `"uuid:" "..."`
 Technically this should be required in all json files.
-A Universally Unique IDentifier for each json file.
+A Universally Unique IDentifier (UUID) for each json file.
 In the format `[a-fA-F0-9]{8}-[a-fA-F0-9]{4}-[a-fA-F0-9]{4}-[a-fA-F0-9]{4}-[a-fA-F0-9]{12}`.
 Not supported by TextMate.